usr-lab/usr-lab.github.io/news/index.md

 layout: post
 title: News
 ---
 **September 2020**: Natalia presented her paper "The Effects of Robot’s Facial Expressions on Children’s First Impressions of Trustworthiness" at <a class="news-link" href="http://ro-man2020.unina.it/index.php">ROMAN</a> virtual conference, 2020.

 **September 2020**: Marc Fraile Fabrega joined the lab as a PhD student.

 **May 2020**: Ginevra received funding for the project **"Robot-assisted diagnosis of women’s depression around childbirth"**, supported by Uppsala University's WoMHeR (Women's Mental Health during the Reproductive Lifespan) Centre.

-**May 2020**: Ginevra received funding for the project [**"Explainable deep learning methods for human-human and human-robot interaction", supported by
+**May 2020**: Ginevra received funding for the project [**"Explainable deep learning methods for human-human and human-robot interaction"**](link: https://www.math.uu.se/research/cim/), supported by
-Uppsala University's Centre for Interdisciplinary Mathematics**](link: https://www.math.uu.se/research/cim/).
+Uppsala University's Centre for Interdisciplinary Mathematics.

 **May 2020**: Our lab organised a watch party on Zoom around a number of papers accepted at [HRI 2020](http://humanrobotinteraction.org/2020/).